English Version of The TRC 2 “Human Rights Violation In Intercountry Adoption” Report (Download PDF Above).

 “Deaths, injuries, and disappearances that occurred between 15 August 1945 and the period of authoritarian rule due to illegal or significantly unjust exercise of public authority that destroyed the constitutional order, and other serious human rights violations and fabricated cases.”

+The Commission designated cases falling under this provision as “Type 2-Ra,” and a large portion of Division 2’s caseload fits this category.
 Here, “illegal or significantly unjust exercise of public authority” refers to situations where the state bears responsibility for the cause of human rights violations, and “deaths, injuries, disappearances, other serious human rights violations, and fabricated cases” refer to the resulting violations attributable to that state responsibility.
 Investigation results must therefore be organized around state responsibility and human rights violations.

 The overseas adoption human rights cases posed difficulties on both fronts.